An Examination Of Anger

 to slave away chasin’ paper they won’t be taking

-to their grave.
+to their graves.

 You punk pricks need your own parade